kubermatic/kubermatic/hack/local/README.md

 ### dnsmasq
 Install and configure `dnsmasq` to set up local domain for the KKP installation.
+You can use dnsmasq and systemd-resolved in parallel.
+The following link shows how to do it: [link](https://gist.github.com/frank-dspeed/6b6f1f720dd5e1c57eec8f1fdb2276df#full-dnsmasq-support-under-systemd-resolved)
 The installation script `run-kubermatic-kind.sh` uses `KUBERMATIC_DOMAIN` for this.
 The default value is: `kubermatic.local`.
 The same domain should be set in `/etc/dnsmasq.conf` file.
 The example looks like this:
 ```